What is colloid?

-The colloidal nature of the substances determined by the size of the colloid particles.
-These colloidal particles are no doubt bigger but they are no visible in the nacked eye or ordinary microscope.
+The colloidal nature of the substances is determined by the size of the colloid particles.
+These colloidal particles are no doubt bigger but they are no visible in the naked eye or ordinary microscope.
 Ultramicroscope is used to see the colloid particles.

 Example of Colloid Solution

-Preparation of Colloid System
+Preparation of colloids

 The substance which is dispersed in the medium obtained is obtained by chemical reactions or sometimes by physical changes under the controlled condition of temperature and pressure.

 Similarly, arsenic trisulfide (As2S3) can be prepared by passing H2S through a dilute solution As2O3.

 The colloid system like ferric hydroxide solution also produced by hydrolysis of ferric chloride by warm water.
-FeCl3 + 3H2O → Fe(OH)3 + 3HCl.

 Exchange of solvents

-The dispersion technique is a direct technique and it going through the direct pulverizing of substance into the colloidal size and dispersing in a medium with a stabilizer.
+The dispersion technique is a direct technique and it goes through the direct pulverizing of substance into the colloidal size and dispersing in a medium with a stabilizer.

 Pulverization also is done by electric sparking or electrolysis of metal.
 Colloidal solutions of gold, silver, and platinum are prepared by bringing the close electrodes of metal under-water and permit to electric discharge between them.
 A little specific electrolyte is added to stabilize the dispersion of the finely divided phase of the medium.
 It is called peptization.

-Classification and properties of colloid
+Types and properties of colloids

 Lyophobic (solvent hating) sols

 Lyophobic sols like gold, arsenic trisulfide (As2S3) have no spontaneous tendency to pass into a colloidal state and irreversible in nature.
 It is unstable and a small amount of natural electrolyte is used for coagulation of colloid.

 Lyophobic sols are coloured and the colour depends on the size of the particles in suspension.
 For example, gold sol is red when gold particles are extremely fine but it shows blue colour when they are bigger.

 Lyophilic (solvent loving) sols

-Lyophilic sols or solvent-loving sols like starch, gelatine have a spontaneous tendency to pass into a colloidal state and reversible in nature.
-Stable electrolytes hardly any effect on the stability of the sols.
+Lyophilic sols or solvent-loving sols like starch, gelatine have a spontaneous tendency to pass into a colloidal state and are reversible in nature.
+Stable electrolytes hardly have any effect on the stability of the sols.